Teach2Give-Training-Resources/Unit-Testing-with-JEST/Readme.md

 A well written unit test should undergo the AAA phases

-A - Arrange: Initialises a small piece of an application it wants to test (SUT)
+A - Arrange: Initializes a small piece of an application it wants to test (SUT)

 A- Act: Applies some stimulus